Robin Frijns: 2022–23 season

 After four straight seasons with Envision, Frijns switched to new team ABT Sportsline, teaming up with Nico Müller for the 2022–23 season.
 The season started at Mexico City, where, having qualified 20th, Frijns was involved in a collision with Norman Nato on the opening lap, which ended up breaking the Dutchman's left wrist and forced him to undergo surgery shortly after.
 As a result, Frijns missed the next round at Diriyah, held two weeks after Mexico, and was replaced by Kelvin van der Linde.
 Frijns also missed the third and fourth rounds at Hyderabad and Cape Town.
+Frijns eventually returned in São Paulo.
+He managed to end the race in 14th place, ahead of three other cars.
+During the Berlin double header, Frijns again finished in 14th place in the first race.
+However, his breakthrough came when Frijns shockingly claimed pole under wet conditions, forming an ABT Cupra 1-2 alongside teammate Müller.
+During the race, he fell back down to earth with 17th place but still grabbed his first points of the year with his pole.
+Frijns secured his best finish so far of the year in Monaco, with 13th.